Paddle Canada maintains four separate insurance policies. They are:

 - Operated within the Paddle Canada paddling program requirements, including:

 - Delivered in Canada.
-Paddle Canada courses / clinics can not be delivered outside of Canada without prior permission ( permissions are now possible, on a case by case basis, please contact office for details).
+Paddle Canada courses/clinics can not be delivered outside of Canada without prior permission ( permissions are now possible, on a case by case basis, please contact the office for details).

 - Instructor to student ratio.